Protecting Your Assets With the Eighth Amendment

 HAVE YOU BEEN CHARGED WITH A CRIME IN WASHINGTON, D.C?

-If you have been charged with a crime in Washington, D.C. or Virginia, you need an aggressive criminal defense attorney from S.L.
+If you have been charged with a crime in Washington, D.C. or Alexandria, VA, you need an aggressive criminal defense attorney from S.L.
 England, PLLC, to fight for you.
 You may be worried about forfeiting your assets to the state or the federal government as part of your arrest, and we will fight to ensure that your Eighth Amendment rights are protected.